Cambalab/websocket-remote-control-client/README.md

  paired.

  - `postAlreadyLinked(function)`: a function executed just after the pairing is done.
- In our [example](https://github.com/Cambalab/websocket-remote-control-client/tree/master/demo), this function is used to show or hide a QR widget.
+ In our example in the demo folder, this function is used to show or hide a QR widget.

  - `send(value)`: executes the `'sendData'` action with a value (special number).